| Enterprise | ||||

 - Enables additional features like auto-deletion

-Use when: You want maximum resource savings and advanced features like auto-deletion, or you're already using the platform for virtual cluster instance management.
+Use when: You want maximum resource savings and advanced features like auto-deletion, or you're already using the platform for tenant cluster instance management.

 Key differencesβ